MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/use-microsoft-teams-with-remote-assist.md

 ms.date: 09/21/2018
 ms.service: crm-online
 ms.topic: article
-title: Set up and use Microsoft Teams with Remote Assist to collaborate on a call
+title: Set up and use Microsoft Teams with Remote Assist
 ---

 # Set up and use Microsoft Teams with Remote Assist to collaborate on a call